kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/09 - Fire in art and literature - literal vs. metaphorical/Red Plastic.md

 link: https://www.wikiart.org/en/alberto-burri/red-plastic-1961
 ---

 The wonderful things people call “art”.
-This is literally just burnt plastic shaped like an
+This is literally just burnt plastic shaped like an oval — what could it mean?
+An owl?
+An eagle?
+A malformed gorilla?